bojovypstros/codify/README.md

 It can create a PNG, SVG, or EPS image file, or return a string containing SVG, PostScript, or base64-encoded PNG data.

+Major changes made to this package regards of origin are:
+- fixed version of zint packed up with the package
+- fixed building zint

 ## Documentation

 [Read the docs →](https://github.com/bojovypstros/codify/blob/master/docs/README.md)